 A Timeless Dress "No One Else Would Have"

 Shannon O’Shea is a 29-year-old registered nurse currently living in New York City.
-She is getting married in December 2021, in Palm Beach, Florida.
+She was married in December 2021, in Palm Beach, Florida.

 How much did you spend: $8,500